Zeebuhh/v-server-setup/README.md

 ##############################################################################

-Now i want to install nginx to create a webservice for our server
+Now i want to install nginx to create a webservice for the server

 For this i first log into the server via ssh.
 Then i need to update our current repositories from our server